hashgraph/hl-mercury/README.gradleSDK.md

 `cd sdk.gradle`

-`./run.bash /path/to/official/swirlds/sdk`
+`gradle jar`

 ### Run instructions

 **Ensure Docker is running** on the host machine!

+`./run.bash /path/to/official/swirlds/sdk`

+Alternatively,

+cd to "sdk"

+type:

-`java -jar /path/to/official/swirlds/sdk/swirlds.jar`
+`java -jar swirlds.jar`

 ### Write a transaction that invokes a smart contract execution